 And it doesn’t just stop at terror attacks.
 There are other worries that come with a trip abroad – getting mugged, a medical emergency, local violence, dangerous unforeseen weather, among others.

 You take a risk every time you walk out your door, but that is the case at home as well as abroad.

 Having these unfortunate events happen abroad may seem more overwhelming, because you’re in a foreign place where you probably don’t know many people.
 You’re far away from everything that's familiar, and that makes the stress of dealing with a negative situation worse.

 Although these negative experiences can happen anywhere in the world, and you don’t usually have the luxury of knowing when they’re going to happen, you can still be ready in other ways.

-Here are 11 tips for safe international travel in 2018, so you can have peace of mind when you step on your next flight abroad.
+Here are 11 tips for safe international travel, so you can have peace of mind when you step on your next flight abroad.

 1. Think About Your Health on Long Flights

 To avoid any health problems before you even get to your destination, think about the best ways to stay healthy on long flights.

 Even if you look a little silly, do leg exercises or ‘plane yoga.’
 Get up and walk around regularly and drink a lot of water.
 You’ll be helping your circulation and preventing DVT (blood clots) that could do serious damage and put you out of action.

 Research the local rideshare apps, such as Uber or GrabTaxi, where you’re going and how regularly they’re used.